 A leap of faith.
-That’s what I’d call my decision to leave a successful career in England for a new start in a Canadian town unlike any I’d lived in before.
+That’s what I’d call my decision to leave a successful career in England for a new start in a beautiful Canadian town.

 Gradually, as demand for my work grew, I decided I’d paint full-time if I won a major competition.

-I won the Ducks Unlimited National Art Portfolio competition – twice – and with encouragement from Fred became a full time artist.
+I won the Ducks Unlimited National Art Portfolio competition – twice – and decided to become a full time artist.

 Thankfully, my decision paid off quickly.
 Prints of my work were selling well and a gallery carrying my originals called to say they’d sold three and needed more.
 It was then I knew I was on my way.